 Provides access to the system configuration, the user profile information, the help link, and the bookmarked items:

-- Help icon ().
-This icon includes the following options:
+- The icon includes the these options:

-- Envelope icon () provides USM Anywhere's notificationsCommunication of an important event, typically through an email message or other desktop display.
+- The icon provides USM Anywhere's notificationsCommunication of an important event, typically through an email message or other desktop display.
 In USM Appliance, notifications are typically triggered by events, policies, and correlation directives, and in USM Anywhere, they are typically triggered by notification rules or directly from alarms. and messages such as maintenance information and product update.